Why ESG investing could drive the economic recovery

 There will be other similar themes developing over time, and we think sustainable businesses are likely to provide better returns and are worth focusing on.
 No one has to decide when to buy that airline stock when there are other themes that can deliver a better long-term, sustainable future.

-How do we incorporate ESG into our investment strategy?
+How do we incorporate ESG into our investment management strategy?

 As a signatory to the United Nations-supported Principles for Responsible Investment (PRI), we already consider ESG and sustainability issues in our investment process, which means our clients’ discretionary portfolios already have exposure to the above themes.
 When the time is right, it is likely we will seize more of these thematic opportunities, rather than wait for the recovery of those companies reliant on our societies regaining some semblance of normality.